- Email: John.Parks@lewisbrisbois.com

 - Fax: 303.861.7767

-John Cardinal Parks is a partner in the Denver office of Lewis Brisbois and a member of the Antitrust & Competition Practice.
-Mr. Parks has over 40 years of experience in creating legal solutions to complex business problems, including counseling clients on antitrust and unfair competition issues, as well as representing them in litigation matters, assisting companies in reorganizing under Chapter 11 of the Bankruptcy Code, in addition to representing trustees, receivers, official committees and creditors in bankruptcy and insolvency matters, and representing parties in commercial transactions and disputes.
+John Cardinal Parks is a partner in the Denver and Washington, D.C. offices of Lewis Brisbois and a member of the Antitrust & Competition Practice.
+Mr. Parks has over 40 years of experience in representing clients in complex commercial litigation matters and in creating legal solutions to complex business problems, including counseling clients on antitrust and unfair competition issues and representing them in antitrust litigation matters.

 Mr. Parks has first chair jury and bench trial experience in dozens of cases and has argued numerous cases to federal and state courts of appeals.
-He has represented clients in courtrooms across the country, including cases litigated in New York, Pennsylvania, Delaware, South Carolina, Florida, Louisiana, Ohio, Kentucky, Michigan, Illinois, Minnesota, Colorado, Wyoming, Utah, Montana, Arizona, Nevada, and California.
+He has represented clients in courtrooms across the country, including cases litigated in Arizona, California, Colorado, Connecticut, Delaware, Florida, Illinois, Kentucky, Louisiana, Michigan, Minnesota, Montana, Nevada, New Jersey, New York, Ohio, Pennsylvania, South Carolina, Texas, Utah, Washington, West Virginia, and Wyoming.
+His first chair trial experience includes litigating to verdict a three month long antitrust conspiracy trial that resulted in a final judgment in excess of $600 million.

-In addition to having diverse experience in a wide range of substantive areas of the law, including antitrust and unfair competition, bankruptcy, commercial law, construction law, products liability, and medical malpractice, Mr. Parks has provided legal counsel to a variety of different industries, including airlines, electric utilities, equipment manufacturers, insurance companies, general contractors, transportation, telecommunications, hospitals, and doctors.
+In addition to having diverse experience in a wide range of substantive areas of the law, including antitrust law, bankruptcy law, and securities law, Mr. Parks has represented clients in a variety of different industries, including airlines, railroads, electric utilities, manufacturers and distributors, transport and logistics, contractors, telecommunications, and healthcare.

 - Travelers Property Casualty Co. v.
 Saint-Gobain Technical Fabrics Canada, Ltd., 474 F. Supp.
 1075 (D. Minn.
 2007) (products liability action based failure of exterior façade of Pepsi Center in Denver, Colorado)